http-party/http-server/README.md

 # http-server: a command-line http server

 `http-server` is a simple, zero-configuration command-line http server.
 It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.
+This version has been modified to allow the server to drop privileges after startup (for example when started as root).

 ![](https://github.com/nodeapps/http-server/raw/master/screenshots/public.png)